Siddhant Chaturvedi: Early work and breakthrough (2016–2019)

+Career fluctuations (2020–)

 Chaturvedi next appeared in Yash Raj Films's Bunty Aur Babli 2 (2021), co-starring Rani Mukerji, Saif Ali Khan and Sharvari Wagh, a sequel to the crime comedy Bunty Aur Babli (2005).
 It emerged as a critical and commercial failure.
 He had a lead role in Shakun Batra's Gehraiyaan (2022), a drama about infidelity, co-starring Deepika Padukone and Ananya Panday.
 It was released on Amazon Prime Video.
 Sukanya Verma of Rediff.com found his portrayal of a "tricky part" to be "compelling".
 He then featured in the comedy horror film Phone Bhoot with Katrina Kaif and Ishaan Khatter.
 Reviewers were generally unimpressed with the picture, but Saibal Chatterjee of NDTV opined that Chaturvedi had played his "brash and quick-on-the-draw" character well.

-Chaturvedi will next star in the action film Yudhra with Malavika Mohanan, and with Ananya Panday and Adarsh Gourav in Kho Gaye Hum Kahan.

-Media
+Chaturvedi then appeared alongside Panday and Adarsh Gourav in the coming-of-age drama Kho Gaye Hum Kahan (2023).
+In her review for Hindustan Times, Monika Rawal Kukreja described Chatruvedi as "effortless and natural" with a "strong screen presence".
+In the following year, he had a starring role in the action film Yudhra.
+Shubhra Gupta of The Indian Express considered it a downgrade after his work on Kho Gaye Hum Kahan, and the film emerged as a box-office bomb.
+In 2025, Chaturvedi starred opposite Triptii Dimri in the spiritual sequel Dhadak 2, a remake of the Tamil film Pariyerum Perumal.
+The film follows an inter-caste couple (played by Chaturvedi and Dimri) who fall in love in college despite their families' objections.
+In a mixed review of the film, Hindustan Times' Rishabh Suri commended his performance of a "young man trapped in systemic injustice but still searching for a way out", particularly in the film's second half.
+Additionally, Rahul Desai of The Hollywood Reporter India noted that Chatruvedi had finally "refurbished the potential" he first displayed in Gully Boy after a series of unremarkable films.
+Despite its positive critical reception, Dhadak 2 failed at the box-office.
+He will next feature alongside Jaya Bachchan and Wamiqa Gabbi in the comedy film Dil Ka Darwaaza Khol Na Darling.

+In the media

-Chaturvedi was ranked in The Times Most Desirable Men at No. 19 in 2019, at No. 15 in 2020.
+Chaturvedi was ranked in The Times of India's listing of the most desirable man at number 19 in 2019 and at number 15 in 2020.
+In 2022, he was ranked 24th in GQ India's "30 most influential young Indians" list.
+In 2023, Forbes Asia featured him in their 30 Under 30 list.